This is a familiar sight in my neighborhood since Hurricane Sandy blew in last week.

 My family is very fortunate.
 No one in my family was hurt, no trees slammed into our home and there was no water in our basement.
 We were without power and hot water for five very cold days, but unlike many others along the Jersey coast, lower Manhattan, Long Island, Staten Island and even Connecticut – we are lucky that we still have a home.

-Gone is the beach playground I spent 15 fun-filled summers growing up at.
+Gone however is the beach playground I spent 15 fun-filled summers growing up at.
 I intimately knew this Jersey Shore long before the reality show.
 I loved riding the Log Flume and the swings, having a slice at The Sawmill, seeing my parents plunk down $1 for a chance to win a new fancy sports car from one of the local churches, drinking a lemonade from Midway, eating frozen custard from Kohr’s or zeppoles from 3 Brothers Pizza, playing the 25 cent stands at Dotty’s or a claw machine over at Lucky Leo’s.